 Tues, Oct 13, 5-7PM–Full YVote “Pizza” and Politics Forum

-Sun, Oct 18, 5-6:30 PM–Vote By Design workshop for Civic Spirit, facilitated by Anna, Anthony, Autumn, Kamoya, and Lauren.
+- Thurs, Oct 22 from 5-6:30 ET--Vote By Design for YouthBridge facilitated by Anna, Karla, and Lauren

 - Fri, Oct 23 at 5PM–YVote Facilitator Katrice Ramirez-Henry on Instagram Live with Solar One K-12 Green Design Lab